tuanh118/get-clean-data/CodeBook.md

 * Mean time of Body Gyro in the Z direction
 * [-1, 1]
 ###timebodygyrostdx
+* Standard deviation time of Body Gyro in the X direction
+* [-1, 1]
 ###timebodygyrostdy
+* Standard deviation time of Body Gyro in the Y direction
+* [-1, 1]
 ###timebodygyrostdz
+* Standard deviation time of Body Gyro in the Z direction
+* [-1, 1]
 ###timebodygyrojerkmeanx
 * Mean time of Jerk signal of Body Gyro in the X direction
 * [-1, 1]